jtakayama/makahiki/doc/challenge-design-game-admin-resource-game.rst

 Currently, Makahiki provides built-in support for two resource goal games: energy and water.
 Each of those games, when enabled, results in a page devoted to that resource in the web application.
-The default configuration disables support for the Water Goal Game and the Water page.
+The default configuration enables support for the Water Goal Game and the Water page.

 Extending Makahiki to support an additional resource goal game is straightforward, but